CastraRegina/ars-est-in-v_rb0/README.md

     One bold font outline vs. filled (partially)
   - Smiley out of glyphs ";-)" (b/w) with "Happiness / Luck" in several languages, One bold font outline vs. filled (partially)
+  - Emulate the look of a book page.
+Either use the text 1:1 or just imitate the look.

 ## Copyright topics
 - Reuse of Wikipedia texts: